Platform: Sega Master System

 In 2003, Phantasy Star was remade for the PlayStation 2 as the first entry in Sega‘s “Sega Ages 2500 Series“; named so for costing ¥2500.
 This remake included an all-new presentation – new graphics, remixes of the existing music and changes to the battle system to make it more similar to later entries in the series.
 The story was also extrapolated upon, giving more characterization to Alis and her companions.
 Unfortunately, there’s still no mapping system in dungeons and the game is still as difficult as ever.
 It would have been good to have some more accessibility, even if it was relegated to an “easy mode”.
 Still, it’s a solid remake of the game and probably a new player’s best option.
 Once again this is a Japan-only release, however in 2012 an English patch was released, for use with modified PlayStation 2 systems or emulators.

 Volume 32 of the Sega Ages 2500 Series, released in 2008, was Phantasy Star Complete Collection.
 Yet again only released in Japan, though it has both the Japanese Mark III version with optional FM sound and the English Master System version.
 It also contains a myriad of optional tweaks, such as walking speed, overall difficulty, sprite limit (to get rid of any flickering due to too many objects being drawn at once) and the CPU clock (which makes the dungeons animate faster).
-As such, this is probably the best way of experiencing the game as it originally existed, and is very import-friendly.
+As such, this is a very good way to experience the game as it originally existed, and is very import-friendly.
 It can even be played on a PlayStation 3 system by purchasing the collection for a low price from the PlayStation Store, forgoing any shipping fees for those outside of Japan.

 In 2009 Phantasy Star was released on the Wii‘s Virtual Console download service, and as a part of Sonic’s Ultimate Genesis Collection/Sega Mega Drive Ultimate Collection for the PlayStation 3 and Xbox 360.
 Both are straight-up emulations of the original game, with the Collection version having save states, but also having to be unlocked by playing Sonic the Hedgehog 2 and defeating the first boss with two players.